Robust measurement of wave function topology on NISQ quantum computers: Exactly solvable model: chiral -wave superconductor

-To complete the algorithm, we have two more steps: first, we need to determine what the initial state $|\psi\rangle$ is that we will use and how we prepare it by a quantum circuit and second, we need to determine the unitary operator $\mathcal{U}$ that evolves the wavefunction between neighboring mesh points and how we can realize it by quantum circuits.
-We next answer these two questions in turn.
+To complete the description of the algorithm, we have two more steps: first, we need to determine what the initial state $|\psi\rangle$ is that we will use and how we prepare it by a quantum circuit and second, we need to determine the unitary operator $\mathfrak{U}$ that evolves the wave function between neighboring mesh points and how we can realize it as a quantum circuit.
+We answer these two questions next.